ArtifexSoftware/aptest/README.md

 ### Test

 * We run tests in the current venv for each package, using pytest.
-* Packages on pypi.org do not contain test suites, but one can test with a separate package location, for example a local checkout or remote git repository.
+* Packages on pypi.org do not contain test suites, but one can specify a second package location to be used for testing, for example a local checkout or remote git repository.

 ### Build/test with cibuildwheel